Frommer's: In popular culture

 Frommer's guidebooks are represented in the 2004 comedy EuroTrip when one of the main characters, Jamie, uses it to guide a group of teenagers around Europe.
 Jamie later gets a job with Frommer's at the end of EuroTrip.
 In the opening scene of 2003's Charlie's Angels: Full Throttle, Cameron Diaz enters a Mongolian beer shack holding a Frommer's guidebook.
 A copy can also be seen near the beginning of the 2008 film Jumper.
+Frommer's guides have also been a plot point on the TV series This is Us" and have been used as clues on "Jeopardy" a number of times.
 Complete references from the Frommer's Guide book for Traveling around the world can be seen in the movie Last Stop for Paul.